 In many cases, those worlds often feature characters who temporarily fight with Sora: It appears that Rapunzel will join him in the Tangled world, and the inflatable robot Baymax will back him up in Big Hero 6 land.
 Rapunzel was apparently the first new Disney character considered, because of her strong personality and the mechanical possibilities of her hyperbolically long hair.

-A fan-favorite Pixar property could also be coming to Kingdom Hearts III.
-According to a forum post on ResetEra, the game will feature a world based on the Monsters, Inc. series.
-Screenshots allegedly taken from an older build of the game show monstrous protagonists Mike Wazowski and James Sullivan, originally voiced by Billy Crystal and John Goodman, respectively.
+A fan-favorite Pixar property is also coming to Kingdom Hearts III.
+The game will feature a world based on the Monsters, Inc. series, as revealed during D23 Expo in Japan.
+Both Mike Wazowski and James Sullivan from the film, originally voiced by Billy Crystal and John Goodman, respectively, will make appearances.

 Nomura told the LA Times that Kingdom Hearts III will be the concluding chapter for the “Dark Seeker Saga”, which has cataloged the struggle between Sora and the sinister Xehanort.
 He said he intends for the series to continue on afterwards, however, telling new stories in the same world.